dumbmatter/fakeIndexedDB/README.md

 This is a pure JS in-memory implementation of the IndexedDB API.

-It passes [the W3C IndexedDB test suite](https://github.com/w3c/web-platform-tests/tree/master/IndexedDB) plus a few extra test (run `npm test` to see).
+It passes [the W3C IndexedDB test suite](https://github.com/w3c/web-platform-tests/tree/master/IndexedDB) plus a few extra (run `npm test` to see).

 ## Goals: